Frequently Asked Questions

 I do not live in Washington State.
 Can I still take these courses?

 It depends on which state you live in.
 Before offering distance education classes in other states, all institutions of higher education must obtain authorization from those states to offer classes to their residents.
-At this time, due to extraordinarily high costs to obtain authorization, and/or other limiting factors, we regret that Bellevue College cannot offer distance education classes to students who live in Alabama, Arkansas, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, North Carolina, Pennsylvania, Puerto Rico, and Texas.
+At this time, due to extraordinarily high costs to obtain authorization, and/or other limiting factors, we regret that Bellevue College cannot offer distance education classes to students who live in Alabama, Arkansas, Kentucky, Maryland, Minnesota, and Puerto Rico.

 Can I reapply next year if I am not accepted into the program?